Timothy Edward Howard

 Timothy Edward Howard (January 27, 1837 – July 9, 1916) was the 43rd Justice of the Indiana Supreme Court, professor at the University of Notre Dame, writer, and Civil War veteran.
 He served in the Indiana Senate from 1886 to 1892.

 Early life and education

-Timothy Edward Howard was born near Ann Arbor, Michigan, on January 27, 1837, to Martin Howard and Bridget (née Beahan) Howard.
+Timothy Edward Howard was born near Ann Arbor, Michigan, on January 27, 1837, to Marvin or Martin Howard and Julia B. Howard.
 His father was a farmer.
 He attended county schools and Ypsilanti Union School.
 He attended the University of Michigan at Ann Arbor, but left in his sophomore year.
 He briefly attended the University of Michigan, received a Bachelor of Arts from the University of Notre Dame in 1862, and a Bachelor of Laws degree from the Notre Dame Law School in 1873.
 Howard also received a diploma from the literary department at the University of Michigan.

 Career

 Education career

 Howard taught in country schools and was elected inspector of schools in Northfield Township, Michigan.

 Timothy Howard served on the faculty at Notre Dame from 1862 to 1914 with a few interruptions for public service.
 During his tenure he taught a wide range of subjects, including Astronomy, Civil Engineering, English Language and Literature, History, Latin, Law, Mathematics, and Rhetoric.
 He held the chair of rhetoric and English literature at Notre Dame for nearly twenty years.
 He served as dean of the Law School in 1908–09.

 In 1898 he became the first Notre Dame alumnus to receive the Laetare Medal, awarded by Notre Dame to a Catholic "whose genius has ennobled the arts and sciences, illustrated the ideals of the church and enriched the heritage of humanity."